 - INFO 250 Design and Implementation of Instructional Strategies for Information Professionals: Non K-12

 - INFO 275 Library Services for Racially and Ethnically Diverse Communities

 - INFO 281 Seminar in Contemporary Issues – Topics: Cultural Competency for Information Professionals; Intercultural Communication; Graphic Novels, OER Select 281 from the drop-down menu, then topics.

-- INFO 287 Seminar in Information Science – Topic: The Hyperlinked Library, Design Thinking.
+- INFO 287 Seminar in Information Science – Topics: The Hyperlinked Library, Design Thinking.
 Select 287 from the drop-down menu, then topics.

 - INFO 294 Internships (place-based and virtual).
 Note: Certificate students can take only one internship for a maximum of 3 units.